 - Ensure training opportunities are in place for all workers with children, vulnerable adults, for staff of the circuit and for members of the local churches in the circuit.

-- Ensure the Circuit Meeting appoints a Safeguarding Adults Coordinator and a Safeguarding Children and Young People's Coordinator and that the details of that person are passed to the District office.
+- Ensure the Circuit Meeting appoints a Circuit Safeguarding Officer (Adults) and a Circuit Safeguarding Officer (Children) and that the details of each person are passed to the district office.

 - Ensure the Circuit Meeting reviews this policy annually.

 - Support the Circuit Safeguarding Officer (Adults) and the Circuit Safeguarding Officer (Children) in their work, providing access to resources to enable them to fulfil their functions.

 Ensure agreed procedures are in place for circuit and ecumenical events that involve children or vulnerable adults.